ILIAS-eLearning/ILIAS/Services/Object/README.md

 # Object Service

-The object service can be obtained using the `DIC`:
+The object service can be obtained using the `DIC`.
+It right now only offers legacy functionality that will be removed with ILIAS 11.
+New functionality is planed for ILIAS 9 or 10.

 ```
 $obj_service = $DIC->object();